 If it was up to us, Christmas would have never happened.
-That’s right the very first Christmas would have never happened if it depended upon people like you and me.
+That’s right; the very first Christmas would never have happened if it depended upon people like you and me.

 Hundreds of years before Joseph and Marry made the difficult journey to Bethlehem, God sent his prophet Isaiah to talk with king Ahaz.
 At that time, the king of Judah was facing an all-out attack from the neighboring kingdom of Israel.
 All looked hopeless for the people of Judah.
 Isaiah 7:2 reports that “the heart of Ahaz and the heart of the people shook as trees of the forest shock before the wind.”
 The people were scared, really sacred.

-In the midst of their despair, Ahaz and his people get really good news!
+In the midst of their despair, Ahaz and his people got some really good news!
 Isaiah shows up and tells them that God will defend them!
 Ahaz is saved!
 Then, God sends Isaiah back to Ahaz and says, “Ask a sign of the Lord your God; let it be as deep as Sheol or a high as heaven (vs.11).
 In short God says, test me.
 Let me do something amazing so that you know that I am God and can deliver you.
 Ask me for a star from heaven and it is yours!
-Ask me give you a pet dinosaur to ride on, it is yours.
+Ask me to give you a pet dinosaur to ride on, it is yours.
 Ask me for thousands of pounds of gold it is yours.
-Ask for anything!
+Ask for anything!”

 We must not follow in Ahaz idolatrous footsteps.
 We must not try to find deliverance this holiday season through sappy movies, rich food, or video games.
 We should not depend on our own modern day idols so that we do not have to trust God.
 When we put our trust in the idols of this world, we see no reason to ask God to prove himself.
 We stop expecting God to change our spouse; we stop asking God to save our son; and, we stop thinking that God can provide us with a new job.
 We may excuse our sin by saying that we don’t want to bother God with our problems.
 But such a statement is not an expression of faith.
 It is an Ahaz type of expression that says, “God can’t do anything; why bother him.”
 If we embrace this old king’s mindset, we will not find joy.
 We will become complacent, bitter, and disenchanted with life.
-We become like the Grinch hating all glorious noise that points to God’s greatness.
+We become like the Grinch hating all the glorious noise that points to God’s greatness.
 We must not assume that our failures to find happiness mean that God is powerless to act.
 We must not think that God is too weak to work and then busily set about to fix things.
-We must not call for Christmas to be
+We must not call for Christmas to be cancelled.

 Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel (vs.14).

 God gave Ahaz and all of us a sign far greater than a pet dinosaur.
 Jesus shrunk himself down to our size.
 He came and lived a perfect life and died for us.
 He came to save us not just from our enemies at work or from cancer or from poverty.
 He came to save us from our sin.
-He came to gives us eternal life.
+He came to give us eternal life.
 God gave us a sign that could not be surpassed.
 God gave us the amazing gift of Christmas.
 He gave us the gift of salvation.
 As the pastor Dietrich Bonhoeffer said,

 Nothing greater can be said: God become a child…His poverty in the manager is his might.
 In the might of love he overcomes the chasm between God and humankind, he overcomes sin and death, he forgives sin and awakens from the dead.